herisulistiyanto/webp-converter-vscode/README.md

 ### From VSIX Package

-1. Download `webp-converter-1.0.0.vsix`
+1. Download `webp-converter-x.x.x.vsix`
-2. Install via command line: `code --install-extension webp-converter-1.0.0.vsix`
+2. Install via command line: `code --install-extension webp-converter-x.x.x.vsix`
 3. Or install via VS Code: Extensions → ⋯ → Install from VSIX...

 ### From Source

 1. Clone or download this repository
 2. Run `npm install` to install dependencies
-3. Run `npm run package` to build the extension
+3. Run `npm run build:vsix` to build the extension
 4. The VSIX file will be created in the project directory

 ## Usage